5pm to 9am microbiology service

 On-call medical microbiology/virology advice

-The on-call medical microbiologist is on call from home and covers both the City and QMC campuses.
-They can be contacted via the hospital switchboard for urgent clinical advice, advice about urgent infection control issues and to discuss needlestick injuries from high risk patients.
-They do not have access to results.
+The on-call Medical Microbiologist ( registrar or Consultant) is on-call from home and covers both City and QMC campuses.
+They can be contacted via the Hospital switchboard fur urgent clinical advice, advice about urgent infection control issues and t discuss needle stick injuries from high risk patients.
+They DO NOT have access to results.

-- Discussed with their seniors if appropriate and if after midnight must have been sanctioned by a registrar/consultant if a junior trainee is making the call.
-(This has been agreed by the Hospital at Night Operational Group.)
+- Discussed with their seniors if appropriate and if after midnight ALL calls must have been sanctioned by a registrar / Consultant if a junior trainee is making the call.
+(This has been agreed by the Hospital at Night Operations group)

 - Made a clinical assessment of the patient